DavidThielen/TradeWindsDateTime/README.md

 When working with DateTime across timezones, do not use UTC Offset - that will always bite you in the ass sooner or later.
 Daylight Savings Time start/end is a political decision and it changes regularly.

 The DateTimeZone can be saved in a database as the DateTime & the TimeZoneId (string).
-Save and use DateTimeZone.
+Entity Framework handles a DateTimeZone property fine, nothing extra is needed (it saves it as 2 columns).

-This is under the MIT license.
-If you find this very useful I ask (not a requirement) that you consider reading my book [I DON’T KNOW WHAT I’M DOING!: How a Programmer Became a Successful Startup CEO](https://a.co/d/bEpDlJR).
+> This is under the MIT license.
+If you find this useful I ask (not a requirement) that you consider reading my book [I DON’T KNOW WHAT I’M DOING!: How a Programmer Became a Successful Startup CEO](https://a.co/d/bEpDlJR).
+>

-And if you like it, please review it on Amazon and/or GoodReads.
+> And if you like it, please review it on Amazon and/or GoodReads.
 The number of legitimate reviews helps a lot.
 Much appreciated.

 ## NodaTime